overviewer/Minecraft-Overviewer/docs/config.rst

         render, not just nether dimensions.
 The only difference between this and normal is that the ceiling is stripped off, so you can actually see inside.

+        *Note* Selecting this rendermode doesn't automatically render your nether dimention.
+Be sure to also set the :ref:`dimension<option_dimension>` option.

     ``"nether_lighting"``
         Similar to "nether" but with blocky lighting.